In WordPress terminology, a list of links displayed on your sidebar menu is often referred to as a blogroll.

 (Links Menu – All Links)

-Edit the link …
+Edit your link details …

-(Edit Link page)
+(Edit Link screen)

 After editing your link, you can: